5 Takeaways from Diabetics on the Margin

 Because what’s the use in starting a conversation and then walking away from it?
-Representation for people of color in the Type 1 diabetes community was a major topic discussed by the panel, which was moderated by Grace Bonney.
-Panelist Vivian Nabeta, founder of the Sonia Nabeta Foundation, a non-profit aiming to alleviate the hefty cost of T1D treatment and provide health care for low-income children in Africa, said that representation needs to transcend socioeconomic status and geographic location.
+Representation for people of color in the type 1 diabetes community was a major topic discussed by the panel, which was moderated by Grace Bonney.
+Panelist Vivian Nabeta, founder of the Sonia Nabeta Foundation, a non-profit aiming to alleviate the hefty cost of type 1 diabetes (T1D) treatment and provide health care for low-income children in Africa, said that representation needs to transcend socioeconomic status and geographic location.

 “I think it’s so important that we’re having these kinds of open discussions that people from all different cultures and identities can meet and mix and validate one another.
 This honestly is the first event that I’ve seen that is specifically speaking to people on the margins.
 There’s so much power here.”

 Ariel built upon Vivian’s and Tonya’s thoughts when she said that everyone in attendance on Saturday is part of a privileged group that is able to be engaged with the issues at hand, and we have a responsibility to make sure everyone’s voices are heard.

 The bottom line: Everyone needs to be invited to the table (and not spoken down to or patronized), and in order for meaningful change to happen, there needs to be a table in the first place!

 #2 Type 1 as a team effort: what roles do we play?